 Gary is a Vice President of O.C.
 Tanner, and author of Appreciate: Celebrating People, Inspiring Greatness.
 With nearly 30 years of research, business development, and leadership experience, Gary has seen what works (and what doesn’t) in top companies around the globe.
 Gary has spoken to tens of thousands of business leaders at conferences and companies all over the world.
 His expertise has been sought by numerous Fortune 100 companies, and has been featured frequently on inc.com, entrepreneur.com, and Forbes.
 Gary has a bachelor’s degree from Brigham Young University and a master’s degree from Kellogg School of Management at Northwestern University.

 Erika is Sr. Director of Solution Design & Consulting at O.C.
 Tanner.
-Erika’s passion is helping organizations create more inspiring and successful work environments—where people know how they can make a difference and are engaged in performing great work.
+Erika’s passion is helping organisations create more inspiring and successful work environments—where people know how they can make a difference and are engaged in performing great work.

-For over 20 years, she has consulted with some of the world’s most complex organizations, carefully crafting plans to impact engagement, performance, and culture.
+For over 20 years, she has consulted with some of the world’s most complex organisations, carefully crafting plans to impact engagement, performance, and culture.
 Growing up, Erika heard the advice from her father, “you can only learn so much from books,” which inspired her to study and work across the globe including living in Australia, Kenya, and Mexico.
 She continues to be guided by this philosophy in how she infuses research, global perspectives, and practical experiences into her work.

 Your browser is out of date and may not be able to properly display our website.
 A list of modern browsers is below; simply click an icon to go to the browser's download page.